 Property taxes are collected one year in arrears.
-In 2009 the Treasurer's office collected the 2008 taxes for a total value of $325 million on 170,000 tax bills.
+In 2014 the Treasurer's Office collected the 2013 taxes for a total value of $482 million on 175,000 tax bills.
 By June 30 each year we have generally collected about 95% of all tax dollars and 90% of all tax bills are paid.
 The remaining six months of the year are spent collecting the 5% of tax dollars that have not been paid.
 99.9% of all taxes are collected before the end of year.

-In addition to the collection of taxes, the office also performs tax deferment applications, mobile home authentications, prepares Certificates of Taxes Due and responds to other inquiries related to taxation.
+In addition to the collection of taxes, the Treasurer’s Office also performs tax deferment applications, mobile home authentications, prepares Certificates of Taxes Due, and responds to other inquiries related to taxation.

 The Treasurer, an appointed position as of January 1, 2003, is also a member (currently Chairman) of the Weld County Retirement Board.